Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} detection and quantitative analysis of tritium ($^3$H) produced in nuclear fission is important for mission areas including safeguards, non-proliferation, emergency response, and consequence management.
-Tritium, with a half-life of about 12.3\,years, decays via beta emission producing a low-energy electron, up to 18.6\,keV, and an antineutrino.
+Tritium, with a half-life of about 12.3 years, decays via beta emission producing a low-energy electron, up to 18.6\,keV, and an antineutrino.
 Detecting this low-energy beta particle poses a considerable challenge with conventional detectors, as its range in most materials is limited to just a few microns.
-Quantification of small specific activities among the high backgrounds in environmental samples is an additional major challenge.
-Tritium detection and quantification is typically achieved only with laborious laboratory techniques with long count times, including single-use cocktails of liquid scintillator mixed with aqueous samples, counting in gas chambers, or atomic mass spectrometry~\cite{hou_critical_2008}.
+For a goal of in situ measurements, discerning small specific activities among high environmental backgrounds becomes an additional major challenge.
+Tritium detection and quantification is thus typically achieved only with laborious laboratory techniques not suitable for detection in the field~\cite{hou_critical_2008, mao_measurement_2024}.

+The most commonly used modality for tritium detection are liquid scintillator counters (LSC), which rely on cocktails of aqueous samples mixed directly with the liquid scintillator~\cite{hofstetter_field_1999-1,horrocks_applications_2012}.
+This mixing has the advantage facilitating direct interactions of the beta rays with the active material, which would otherwise limited by the extremely short beta ray range.
+LSC approaches have achieved good sensitivity of order 1 Bq/L, or 0.1 Bq/L with additional electrolytic enhancement~\cite{plastino_tritium_2007,lin_electrolytic_2020,furuta_measurement_2014}.
+However, the single-use cocktails rely on consumable liquid scintillator, generating significant radioactive waste over time, and requiring more complex logistical support in a deployed remote system.
+Backgrounds from other low energy beta emitters like ($^{14}$C) are also difficult or impossible to distinguish from tritium~\cite{mao_measurement_2024}.

+Other approaches include gas proportional counters, which have achieved impressive sensitivity, but are bulky systems relying on significant passive and active shielding, and require operation at high voltage (3000\,V)~\cite{bowman_proportional_1981,stanga_improved_2006}.
+Solid state detectors including silicon avalanche detectors~\cite{street_ciency_nodate} and plastic scintillators are also useful for moderate tritium concentrations~\cite{uda_detection_2010, sanada_development_2024}, but typically have very low detection efficiency due to absorption in the inactive outer layers of the detector.
+For quantification of low tritium activities ($<1$ pCi/m$^3$) in the field, a highly efficient detector that can operate with minimal shielding, infrastructure, and logistical intervention is needed.

 Towards the goal of in-situ tritium detection in fieldable systems, we present the use of thick, fully depleted scientific CCDs~\cite{holland2003}.
 These sensors provide precise energy measurements, few-electron noise, and fine pixelation on the order of 10 to 15~microns.
 Crucial for the tritium application, back-illuminated CCDs with ultra thin entrance windows can efficiently collect all charge deposited deeper than the first 10 to 100\,nm of the sensor volume~\cite{holland_fully_2023,goldschmidt_veryfastccd_2023}.
 CCD exposures result in detailed, information-rich tracks for each interacting particle.
 Based on the energy deposition and track or cluster shapes, these interactions can be associated with tritium beta ray or other background processes.
 As background interaction are generally much more common than tritium beta rays, classification with strong background rejection is especially important.
 Deep learning offers promising tools to obtain excellent signal and background separation and extend sensitivity to low tritium activities even with modest counting times.